 Research and development costs are expensed as incurred.
-Research and development costs primarily consist of salaries and related expenses for personnel, other resources, laboratory supplies, and fees paid to consultants and outside service partners.
+Research and development costs primarily consist of salaries and related expenses for personnel, other resources, laboratory, engineering workshop, and instrument supplies, and fees paid to consultants and outside service partners.

 Government grant agreements and research incentives